Last Updated on January 24, 2023 by Dee

-This is why most artists struggle with using a program like Photoshop, because they don’t understand it or how to use it properly.
+This is why most artists struggle with using a program like Photoshop because they don’t understand it or properly use it.

-Taking time out of your day to practice is a huge part of improving in any form of art, so if you’re not getting the results that you want, don’t give up and keep practicing.
+Taking time out of your day to practice is a huge part of improving in any form of art, so if you’re not getting the desired results, don’t give up and keep practicing.

-With practice and play, I started to pick up the essential rules behind digital painting.
+With practice and play, I started to pick up the essential rules behind the digital painting.